calemonte/bam/README.md

 # Bamazon
-Bamazon is a trio of command line Node.js applications that allows customers to purchase items (bamazonCustomer.js), managers to view products for sale and replenish inventories (bamazonManager.js), among to other tasks, and supervisors to view gross sales by department and add new departments (bamazonSupervisor.js).
+Bamazon is a trio of command line Node.js applications that allows customers to purchase items (bamazonCustomer.js), managers to view products for sale and replenish inventories (bamazonManager.js), among other tasks, and supervisors to view gross sales by department and add new departments (bamazonSupervisor.js).

 ## Install

-Clone the repository and then `npm install` the dependencies listed in the `package.json` file after you've changed into the directory.
+Clone the repository and then `npm install` the dependencies listed in `package.json`.

 ```
 git clone <this repo>